How To Bake Macaron Cookies Like World-Famous Pastry Chef Francois Payard

 The French chef is particularly renowned for his light-as-air, cream-filled macarons, a traditional French sweet that’s taken New York City by storm in the last couple of years.

-The Chef invited us to the Francois Payard Bakery in Greenwich Village, Manhattan, where he took us through a step-by-step guide on how he makes his world famous macarons.
+We recently stopped by the Francois Payard Bakery in Greenwich Village, Manhattan, where the chef took us through a step-by-step guide on how he makes his world famous macarons.

 Business Insider Emails & Alerts